szczurek-lab/ST-Assign/README.md

 # ST-Assign

-This directory contains the source code necessary to reproduce analyses presented in the manuscript:
+This directory contains the source code required to replicate analyses presented in the manuscript:

 A. Geras, K. Domżał, E. Szczurek, **Joint cell type identification in spatial transcriptomics and single-cell RNA sequencing data**, in review.